Work accident: Film and entertainment industry

-During the 2015 shooting of the movie Resident Evil: The Final Chapter, stuntwoman Olivia Jackson had her arm amputated after her motorbike crashed to a metal camera arm during a high-speed chase.
+During the 2015 shooting of the movie Resident Evil: The Final Chapter, stuntwoman Olivia Jackson had her arm amputated after her motorbike crashed into a metal camera arm during a high-speed chase.

 Matilda Rapaport died from an avalanche while filming an advertisement for the 2016 video game Steep.

 In 2021 cinematographer Halyna Hutchins was fatally shot on the set of the film Rust when a live bullet was fired from a revolver that actor Alec Baldwin was using as a prop.
 Director Joel Souza was also injured in the accident.